Hammerfest has the world's northernmost World heritage site

 History

+The status as a city dates back to 1789.
 The city has long traditions within fisheries and Polar sea catching.
-This is
+This is symbolized by the polar bear in its coat-of-arms.

 The city has a dramatic history.
 Back in 1809 the city was plundered and rampaged by British fregates during the Napoleonic War.
+In 1890 two thirds of the city was destroyed in a conflagration.

 During World War II the city was totally destroyed by the German troops as they withdrew.
-The only remaining building was the
+The only remaining building was the graveyard chapel.
+Large parts of Norwegian Lapland was destroyed as well.
+In commemoration of this Lapland war a reconstruction museum has been placed here.

 This city was also the first city in Northern Europe to have electric street lights.
 The first ones came in 1891.